cortexproject/cortex/README.md

 ## <a name="help"></a>Getting Help

-If you have any questions regarding Cortex, or on using Prometheus with Weave Cloud:
+If you have any questions regarding Cortex:

-- Ask a question on the <a href="https://weave-community.slack.com/messages/general/"> #weave-community</a> Slack channel.
-To invite yourself to the Weave Community Slack channel, visit https://weaveworks.github.io/community-slack/.
+- Ask a question on the [Cortex Slack channel](https://cloud-native.slack.com/messages/cortex/).
+To invite yourself to the CNCF Slack, visit http://slack.cncf.io/.
-- Join the <a href="https://www.meetup.com/pro/Weave/"> Weave User Group </a> and get invited to online talks, hands-on training and meetups in your area.
+- <a href="https://github.com/cortexproject/cortex/issues/new">File an issue.</a>
-- Send an email to <a href="mailto:weave-users@weave.works">weave-users@weave.works</a>
+- Send an email to <a href="mailto:cortex-users@lists.cncf.io">cortex-users@lists.cncf.io</a>
-- <a href="https://github.com/weaveworks/cortex/issues/new">File an issue.</a>

 Your feedback is always welcome.